zachglee/EvolvingCellAutomata/README.md

 An Obstacle has no special functionality.
 It just exists to be of type Obstacle, so that other code can react to it being an Obstacle.

 ### Cell
-A Cell has a list of Genes, an amount of food (int) it has, and then a bunch of bookkeeping data like its age, decay (how many ticks it's spent without food<0), color, and maxFood.
+A Cell has a list of Genes, an amount of food (int) it has, and then a bunch of bookkeeping data like its age, decay (how many ticks it's spent with food<0), color, and maxFood.
 (The maximum amount of food the cell can hold.)